-In this article I would like to show you arbitrage strategy that I’ve called Oscillator.
-Basic assumption is that we would like to avoid expensive withdrawals as we did it in the loop arbitrage.
+In this article I would like to show you arbitrage strategy in which basic assumption is that we would like to avoid expensive withdrawals as we did it in the basic arbitrage.
 We start the trade when the price on the exchange A is lower than on the exchange B, we wait until the price on the exchange A is higher than on the exchange B and we do the trade in the opposite direction.
-Oscillator strategy is very useful for the bullish times when the prices between exchanges vary a lot and they are flipping couple times a day.
+This strategy is very useful for the bullish times when the prices between exchanges vary a lot and they are flipping couple times a day.

 Please take a look at the charts representing prices of the LTC/BTC on YoBit and Binance on Aug 6-7th, 2018.